Sayantaniroy07/-Dictionary-App/README.md

 # -Dictionary-App
-A simple Dictionary App built  JavaScript, showcasing the use of Fetch API, Promises, and async/await for seamless asynchronous data handling
+A simple Dictionary App built with JavaScript, showcasing the use of Fetch API, Promises, and async/await for seamless asynchronous data handling